alpha-netzilla/logrec/README.md

 # Usage
 1. build on linux
-$ gcc  -lutil -lpthread  logrec.c -o logrec
+$ gcc  -lutil logrec.c -o logrec

 2. execute
 Argument is a file to record logs.